Business rate fraud is when a business deliberately gives incorrect or misleading information in order to pay less or no business rates.

 Businesses are required to notify the VOA of any changes to their business, such as a change in the use of the property or a change in the amount of floor space.
 If a business fails to notify the VOA of a change, they may be able to avoid paying business rates on the property.

-If you suspect that a business is committing business rate fraud, you can report it to us via email
+If you suspect that a business is committing business rate fraud, you can report it to us using our fraud reporting system.

 This form helps us improve the content and structure of our webpages only, and we cannot provide a response to any submission below.